 Samsung Galaxy Watch Active 2 (eSim)

 The Samsung Galaxy Watch Active 2 is the Galaxy Watch 3’s fitness oriented-counterpart.
-It can do everything that the Galaxy Watch 3 can but has a design that is more optimized for outdoor activities.
+It can do everything that the Galaxy Watch 3 can but has a more optimized design for outdoor activities.

-The Galaxy Watch Active 2 ditches some of the Galaxy Watch 2’s premium design elements for a simpler look.
+The Galaxy Watch Active 2 ditches some of the Galaxy Watch 2’s premium design elements for a more straightforward look.
 The physical rotating bezel has also been replaced with digital rotation via the screen’s edges.
-All of these changes are done to make the Galaxy Watch Active 2 lighter and better for workout sessions.
+These changes are done to make the Galaxy Watch Active 2 lighter and better for workout sessions.

 As for its core functionalities, there are no compromises here.
 Whether you need to respond to texts or calls or use Samsung Pay without your smartphone, the Galaxy Active 2 has your back.
 So if you are more of a fitness enthusiast or an athlete and want to ditch your smartphone, the Samsung Galaxy Watch Active 2 will be your best friend.